1989 Alberta Senate nominee election: Aftermath

 On October 17, 1989, one day after the Senate nominee election, Mulroney stated he was not bound to appoint a Senator by the results of the election, and instead intended to follow the process in the Meech Lake Accord.
 Getty responded to the comments by Mulroney by stating he would provide a list to the Prime Minister with a single name, Waters.
 Prime Minister Brian Mulroney had criticized the electoral process, although he nonetheless made a public announcement agreeing to advise Governor General Ray Hnatyshyn to appoint Waters to the Canadian Senate on June 11, 1990.

 Mulroney's decision came after pressure from Premier Getty and Reform Party Member of Parliament Deborah Grey.
 The agreement struck between Mulroney and Getty to appoint Waters to the Senate included a promise that Alberta would not hold another Senate nominee election for at least five years, and a newly established commission would study Senate reform.
 This agreement was despite the fact Alberta Senator Martha Bielish was set to hit mandatory retirement age in October 1990.
-Mulroney stated he would not appoint another elected Senator in Canada until after the commission had completed it's study on Senate reform.
+Mulroney stated he would not appoint another elected Senator in Canada until after the commission had completed its study on Senate reform.

 The appointment was celebrated by opposition parties including New Democratic MP Ross Harvey (Edmonton East), and Liberal Senator Joyce Fairbairn as the first Senator elected in a free and fair manner.

 Waters time in the Senate was cut short when he was diagnosed with brain Cancer in the Summer of 1991, and died months later in Calgary on September 25, 1991, at the age of 71, four years before the mandatory retirement age for Canadian Senators.

 After appointing Waters, Mulroney went on to appoint two more Senators from Alberta, neither of which participated in the Senate nominee election.
 Walter Patrick Twinn was appointed September 27, 1990 to replace Martha Bielish who retired at the age of 75.
 Ron Ghitter was appointed on March 25, 1993, to replace Waters after his death.

 Prime Minister Jean Chrétien appointed four Senators from Alberta prior to the 1998 Alberta Senate nominee election, including Nicholas Taylor on March 7, 1996, Jean Forest on May 17, 1996, Thelma Chalifoux on November 26, 1997, and Douglas Roche.
 Roche, a former Member of Parliament for the Progressive Conservative Party was appointed to the Senate on September 17, 1998, one month before the 1998 Alberta Senate nominee election was held.
 Former Prime Minister Joe Clark criticized the appointment as a "cynical, provocative and wrong".
 Alberta Premier Ralph Klein penned an open letter to Chrétien criticizing the appointment and calling for Senate reform.
 Klein went on to criticize Chrétien stating "the prime minister of this country is saying that democracy is a joke".